 For now, however, these warnings have failed to come true as Chinese investors mainly stay at home.
 Beijing, facing political tension with the United States, is being cautious about global trade and M&As as well.
 To discuss how China is raising its M&A game on the world’s ‘grand chessboard’, the M&A Community hosted a webinar to analyze the alignment of forces from both a geopolitical and an economic point of view.

 The US stays ahead but China is speeding up

-Geopolitical risks are rising globally, says Klisman Murati, founder and CEO of Pangaea Wire Group.
+Geopolitical risks are rising globally, says Klisman Murati, founder and CEO of Pareto Economics.
 Though some think that the US is losing their front seat, while other countries are fighting for this ‘vacant’ place, he doesn’t believe that this is true.
 The United States retain their dominant position, Murati thinks, listing several factors that make a nation influential:

-- systemically important resources (natural resources and available technologies);
+- Aystemically important resources (natural resources and available technologies)

 ‘On the whole, we see that the US has been dominating on all five sides.
 But as other nations grow, they are also able to develop these five characteristics,’ adds Murati, pointing at the Chinese case.